• Summary

 Corporate

-• Maximise Company’s value to all stakeholders
+• Maximise the Company’s value to all stakeholders

-Medical device decontamination (Tristel brand):
+Medical device decontamination (Tristel brand)

 • Through technological innovation maintain our position as the gold standard manual process for High Level Decontamination of medical devices.

-Healthcare surfaces disinfection (Cache brand):
+Healthcare surface disinfection (Cache brand)

 • To become the global market leader in sporicidal surface disinfection